-I am a local resident and enjoy having a role that involves me in the my community.
+I am a local resident and enjoy having a role that involves me in my community.
 I have always enjoyed working with people and began my career as a primary school teacher.
 I am a keen artist and studied for an art degree before working in the voluntary sector.

-I have worked for EDCCA for over eight years coordinating both the befriending scheme and the sitting scheme.
+I have worked for EDCCA for over ten years coordinating both the befriending scheme and the sitting scheme.
 I enjoy meeting new people and working within the local community.
 The services we offer are valuable as they reduce social isolation and loneliness and mean that elderly or vulnerable people can maintain their independence with the help of local volunteers.

 I originally trained as a staff nurse and worked in the old Claypenny Hospital for several years

 when I moved to Easingwold in 1983.
 I started work for EDCCA about 20 years ago and I am now the Day Centre Coordinator at Springhill Court where I ensure that clients who attend the Day Centre have a variety of activities and outings to enjoy and can relax in a friendly environment.